directus/directus/docs/configuration/flows/operations.md

 This Operation creates Item(s) in a Collection.

-- **Collection** — Use the dropdown menu to select a Collection for which you'd like to create Items.
+- **Collection** — Use the dropdown menu to select the Collection you'd like to create Items in.
 - **Permissions** — Select the scope of permissions used for this Operation.
 - **Emit Events** — Toggle whether the event is emitted.
 - **Payload** — Create Item(s) in a Collection.
 To learn more, see [API > Items](reference/items/).